 Academic standards are very high but a commitment to pupils’ wider personal development is a touchstone of our approach to education.
 Indeed, Abingdon is renowned for the Other Half, the vast array of extra-curricular activities which make up an important part of every day at our school.

-We take great care to make sure boys feel they belong.
-Our House system and small tutor groups ensure pupils build relationships with staff and peers that are close and supported.
-Indeed the culture of the school is one of consideration and kindness.
+We take great care to make sure pupils feel they belong.
+Our House system and small tutor groups ensure they build relationships with staff and peers that are close and supported.
+Indeed, the culture of the school is one of consideration and kindness.

-Although educating young people is a great responsibility that we take very seriously, we never forget that a school should also be a place of laughter and fun and we encourage pupils to maintain a healthy sense of perspective.
-We are specialists in boys’ education and endeavour to produce open-minded, confident and well-rounded young men.
+Although educating young people is a great responsibility that we take very seriously, we never forget that a school should also be a place of laughter and fun and we encourage pupils to maintain a healthy sense of perspective, so when they leave us they do as as open minded, confident young adults.

 “Abingdon’s success is rooted in its enthusiastic and expert staff who are wholly committed to passing on a love of their subject.”